mattupstate/mattupstate.github.io/_posts/2014-06-09-deploying-a-consul-cluster-in-a-vpc.markdown

 ## Wrap Up

 So there you have it.
 A perfectly working three node Consul cluster distributed across three availability zones, each in a private subnet protected from the outside world.
 Now when you deploy any new instances into your VPC you'll want to make sure that you install and run the Consul agent, optionally registering any services made available by those instances.
+Also consider registering various health checks for the instance and services.

 If anyone has any ideas on how to improve this please comment below.
 Thanks for reading!